 - Check that nothing is obscuring the field of view of the lens and adjust if necessary

-- Keep the camera lens clean to prevent any build-up of dust that could prohibit the device performance
+- Keep the camera clean to prevent any build-up of dust that could prohibit the device performance

 - Ensure that any foliage is trimmed back